-- Boil carrots until fork tender in free-range chicken broth.
+- Cook carrots until soft in free range chicken broth.

 - In large bowl, combine pureed carrots, onion, lemon juice, melted coconut oil, coconut flour, salt, cinnamon, pure maple syrup, and eggs.